agenda_y_actividades_conferencias_2007_culto-san-miguel-oteiza

 The ascription of Oteiza to the primordial or old Navarre is doubtful.
 The dedications of San Miguel and San Salvador do not seem to fit in very well with this Christian area controlled by the Pamplona authorities.
 Its isolated status to the south of Mount Eskinza seems to place it in the New Lands, to which it was directly linked by the road leading to Andelos.
 However, the surrounding foothills that isolate it from the surrounding area and its position parallel to the Christian towns on the western slopes of Montejurra make it advisable to treat it as part of the core sector of Pamplona's territory.

 The role of the archangel in the reconquest has been masterfully highlighted by E. Moreu and F. Marsá in Catalonia.
-In primordial Navarre, the St. Michael's related to the reconquest are the titulars of the chapels of the castles erected at framework of the defensive system that arose in the kingdom as a result of the fight against the infidel, the examples of Huarte-Pamplona, Monreal, Burgui and San Martín de Unx being well known.
-In addition to these obvious examples, in Tierra Estella we must add the probable case of the chapel of the Castillo de Oro. issue The high number of early medieval temples dedicated to the archangel in the lands of Degio and Berrueza may have originated in the 8th century, although it cannot be ruled out that they flourished after the reconquest of the 10th century, as seems to be the case of Oteiza.
-This impression is corroborated by the patron saint of the second early medieval church: San Salvador, a cult introduced into the kingdom of Pamplona mainly from the 11th century onwards, and to which, like San Miguel, different chapels of castles erected against Muslim power were dedicated.
-However, the choice of the patron saint of San Salvador de Oteiza may also have been influenced by the Jacobean branch that ran through our territory.
-San Salvador is linked on numerous occasions to different routes of the Pilgrim's Way to Santiago de Compostela.
-This Jacobean peculiarity must be related to the Christological meaning of the great pilgrimages (Santiago, Rome, Jerusalem).
+In the primordial Navarre, the San Migueles related to the reconquest are the holders of the chapels of the castles erected in the framework the defensive system arisen in the kingdom as a result of the fight against the infidel, being known the examples of Huarte-Pamplona, Monreal, Burgui and San Martín de Unx.
+To these obvious examples, in Tierra Estella we must add the probable case of the chapel of the castle of Oro.
+The high issue of early medieval temples dedicated to the archangel in the lands of Degio and Berrueza could have its origin in the VIII century, although it is not possible to rule out that they flourished from the reconquering impulse of the X century, as it seems to be the one in Oteiza.
+This impression is corroborated by the patron saint of the second early medieval temple: San Salvador, a cult introduced into the Pamplona kingdom mainly from the 11th century, and to which different chapels of castles erected against the Muslim power were dedicated, as was the case with San Miguel.
+However, the choice of the title of San Salvador de Oteiza may also have been influenced by the Jacobean branch that ran through our territory.
+San Salvador appears linked on numerous occasions to different routes of the Way of St. James.
+This Jacobean peculiarity must be related to the Christological sense of the great pilgrimages (Santiago, Rome, Jerusalem).
 The promotion of the cult of St. James underlined the close unity of the apostle with Christ.